metamaya/metamaya-printer/README.md

 ## Printing text

-All printing method returns the printer object, so they are chainable.
+All printing methods return the printer object, so they are chainable.

 **text(*str*)**